 Teaching GE workloads include up to 6 hours that may be used for sick leave substitution (see section 10.0 Absences for more information).

 GEs may request documentation of the expected time for each component of the assignment.
-The GE Workload Allocation Form is located in the graduate section of the Department of Biology website.
+The GE Workload Allocation Form is located at the end of this document.
 It is optional.

 DUTIES BY WORK ASSIGNMENT